The AWS Glue crawler fails with an internal service exception

 - Be sure that the table name doesn't include white space characters.

 - If you're crawling a JDBC data source that is encrypted with AWS KMS, check the subnet that you're using for the connection.
-The subnet's route table must have a route to the KMS endpoint.
+The subnet's route table must have a route to the KMS endpoint, either through an AWS KMS VPC endpoint, or a NAT gateway.

 - If you're crawling a JDBC data store, confirm that the SSL connection is configured correctly.
 If you're not using an SSL connection, be sure that Require SSL connection is not selected when you configure the crawler.

 - Confirm that the database name in the AWS Glue connection matches the database name in the crawler's Include path, and be sure that you entered the Include path correctly.
-For more information, see Working with Connections on the AWS Glue Console and Include and Exclude Patterns.
+For more information, see Include and exclude patterns.